RFanGit/arknights_autorecruit_bot/README.md

 	C. Can specify a secondary target if no tags for the primary target is found.

 2. Run preferences_gen.py.
 It will search for the specified name in the recruitment database, and displays their tags.
 If you are satisfied, proceed to main.py

+3. In main.py, specify the number of expedites to use.

 ### Running the bot